mmuratarat/mmuratarat.github.io/_posts/2019-07-23-kmeans_from_scratch.md

 The standard K-means algorithm isn't directly applicable to categorical data, for various reasons.
 The sample space for categorical data is discrete, and doesn't have a natural origin.
 A Euclidean distance function on such a space isn't really meaningful.
 However, The clustering algorithm is free to choose any distance metric / similarity score.
 Euclidean is the most popular.
 But any other metric can be used that scales according to the data distribution in each dimension/attribute, for example the Mahalanobis metric.

+The use of Euclidean distance as the measure of dissimilarity can also make the determination of the cluster means nonrobust to outliers.

 Categorical data (i.e., category labels such as gender, country, browser type) needs to be encoded (e.g., one-hot encoding for nominal categorical variable or label encoding for ordinal categorical variable) or separated in a way that can still work with the algorithm, which is still not perfectly right.

 There's a variation of K-means known as K-modes, introduced in [this paper](http://www.cs.ust.hk/~qyang/Teaching/537/Papers/huang98extensions.pdf) by Zhexue Huang, which is suitable for categorical data.